ringcentral/ringcentral-api-docs/docs/ai/quick-start.md

 ## Wait for a response from RingCentral

-In time, when RingCentral has fully processed the request, a response will be posted to the server you created previously.
+When RingCentral has fully processed the request, a response will be posted to the server you created previously.
 The response should look similar to the following.

 ```bash
 {! code-samples/ai/quick-start-response.json !}